 Conley went to spring training in 1955 without a contract—he was a holdout.
 Once in camp, he was able to negotiate a $20,000 contract with Quinn, double his rookie salary.
 He started the campaign very well and was 8-3 going into a June 15 game against Philadelphia.
 During that game, according to Kathryn Conley, there was a “horrible sound of something popping or cracking, as he delivered a pitch to Granny Hamner that even our catcher, Del Crandall heard from his crouched position.”
 This injury to his rotator cuff would plague him for the rest of his career and would have ended it except for regular cortisone injections.
 He estimates that he had more than 100 injections.

 He left that game but took his next regular turn five days later and beat the Pirates.
 He was struck on the injured shoulder by a batted ball in his next game against Brooklyn and was forced to leave.
-He missed only a single start before resuming his spot in the rotation, but his pitching arm was still hurting.
+He stayed in the rotation, but his pitching arm was still hurting.
 For the second time in as many years, Conley was selected for the National League all-star team, but was not slated to pitch as he had only one day’s rest.
 He was forced into action when the National League came back from a 5-0 deficit to send the game into extra innings.
 Gene was called in to pitch the 12th inning in his home County Stadium and struck out Al Kaline, Mickey Vernon and Al Rosen in order.
 Stan Musial slammed a home run leading off the bottom of the 12th to hand the win to the National League and Conley.
 Gene would not win another game that season.
 He lost a pair following the All-Star Game and was rested for three weeks before he went on the disabled list for the balance of the season.
 He was sent to the Mayo Clinic, where he was prescribed exercises, but he self-imposed complete rest.

 The shoulder problems were still with him at the start of the 1956 season and he was, once again, on the disabled list.
 Therapy promoted healing and he returned to the team and won for the first time, in relief, on May 28.
 Conley was used sparingly by new Braves’ manager, Fred Haney, over the remainder of the season.
 He won only eight times in yet another injury-shortened season as Milwaukee finished in second place, just one game behind the Dodgers.
 The following season Gene again alternated between starting and the bullpen, avoided the disabled list for the first time and won nine games.
 The Braves continued their fine play and won both the National League pennant and the World Series.
 Lew Burdette beat the Yankees three times, while Conley had a single lackluster relief appearance.